 Jemma, Gemma, Vicky & Taylor x

 We hope you are all well and have had a good week at home!
 This week we thought we would focus our learning on 'Turtle's'.
-Below we have included one of our favourite 'Turtle' songs that will be familiar to all of our pupils in Enfys.
+Our favourite 'Turtle' song in Enfys is called 'I had a little turtle' that will be familiar to all of our pupils in Enfys.
 When we play this song we usually have a pot of bubbles to use alongside the song, which the pupils love to follow and attempt to pop.

 Love Jemma, Gemma, Vicky &Taylor x

 This week we will continue to focus on our water topic.
-Below is a song you may enjoy listening to and watching creatures under the sea.
 I have also included some new water related number songs in the numeracy folder below and some craft ideas in the current topic 'Messing about on the water' folder found above this.
 Please continue to have a go at all the other activities in the middle sections to support communication and interactions at home.

 Have a lovely week everyone!